20 Ways to Get Your Kids to Speak Chinese

 Why it’s hard to get kids to talk in Chinese

-Good news: Chinese-speaking habits can be formed and maintained by a mix of fun and relevant strategies that you can use anywhere.
+Good news: Chinese-speaking habits can be formed and maintained by a mix of fun and relevant strategies you can use anywhere.

 How to switch from speaking English to Chinese